SimonHegele/Masterthesis/README.md

 My master thesis including supplementary material.

-## Contents:
-- chr1_filter.ipynb<br>
-  A jupyter notebook created to realize and evaluate the filtering of Illumina RNAseq read pairs of chromosome 1 transcripts.
+## Topic: Benchmark of methods for hybrid transcriptome assembly and application to the olm